 - 1.1.
 When selecting a campdraft course, the judges should try to set a course that will allow competitors to compete in an attacking and attractive manner.
 Under no circumstances should a judge attempt to set a hard or difficult course, as this practice only produces substandard drafting, which is unattractive to spectators and is not in the best interest of promoting the sport. - 1.2.
 The judge should address the competitors prior to the commencement of a draft. - 1.3.
-Maximum points are horse work 70 points, Cut Out 26 points, course 4 points, to give a total of 100 points. - 1.4.
+Maximum points are horse work 70 points, Cut Out 26 points, course 4 points, to give a total of 100 points.
+Whole points must be used with the exception of cutout run offs or cutout shootouts. - 1.4.
 A minimum of five cattle must be provided in the camp yard at any one time, excluding the Junior draft, Junior Cut Out, Juvenile and Encouragement draft, unless prior approval is received from the Association and advertised at least 72 hours prior to the event. - 1.5.
 Yard clearing and spelling procedures are to be specified at the beginning of the draft. - 1.6.
 A competitor may only discuss course points with the judge, and in a polite manner.
 THE JUDGE'S DECISION SHALL BE FINAL. - 1.7.
 When multiple judges are judging, individual scores should be announced prior to the aggregate score. - 1.8.
 A member needs to be 18 years of age to judge a campdraft event. - 1.9.
 In Campdrafting one eyed horses are not to be used.